I have synesthesia. Have you heard of it? It helps me with spatial memory, which is handy with both art and science.

-'Lennon Faris' looked great to me.
-Plus, a tiny tribute to my love of music (John Lennon, here's to you) seemed appropriate.
+'Lennon Faris' is the pen name I chose in part because of its colors.
+It has: sunset rose, strawberry red, night-sky black, twilight lavender, hilltop green, and sunrise yellow.
+Plus, a tiny tribute to my love of music (John Lennon, here's to you) seems appropriate.

 When I was a kid, every night my engineer dad would tell my siblings and me the most incredible sci-fi story.
 It lasted more than ten years and I still think about those characters.
 Nowadays, in addition to my day job as a vet, I write stories.
 I also create art and music.
 (Empty churches when it's pouring rain on the roof are the best to play a moody piano piece.)
 My spirit creature is both the wolf and Cookie Monster.